 Jason Frazier has more than 20 years of expertise in technology startups and venture capital, having previously held senior-level technology positions at various companies.
-He has been blessed to work for and alongside the most talented innovators, disrupters, and visionaries of Silicon Valley, affectionately known as “The PayPal Mafia”.
-He is the Founder & Head Geek of The Agent Marketer and Built In Salt Lake.
-He is also an advisor to Blend, and the NEST Blockchain Platform.
+He has worked for and alongside the most talented innovators, disrupters, and visionaries of Silicon Valley, affectionately known as “The PayPal Mafia.”
+Frazier is the CEO & Founder of The Agent Marketer and Built In Salt Lake.
+He is also an advisor to Blend, Frontdoor, and the NEST Real Estate Blockchain Platform.
 Jason continues to leverage his digital mortgage expertise into golden advice for HousingWire's LendingLife community.